joey11121/2024ML28_finalproject/README.md

 ## Postprocessing
-The `postprocess` directory contains utilities for converting model outputs to music:
+The `postprocess` directory contains utilities for converting model outputs to music.
+If you want to convert the label to the music file(.mei).
+You can run the following command